EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Depending on the aircraft configuration, there are either 56 or 65 seats in the cabin (7 or 8 rows).
 The upholstery is a neutral greige tone, accented with touches of orange.

-The layout is 2-4-2 across, so couples can snag a pair of seats together on the sides (which is exactly what we did).
+The layout is 2-4-2 across, so couples can snag a pair of seats together on the sides (which is what we did).

 Details: See the seat layout for EVA Air’s different B777-300ER configurations.